2019 Premier Volleyball League season

-The 2019 Premier Volleyball League (PVL) season was the third season of the Premier Volleyball League (16th season of the former Shakey's V-League) that started on May 26, 2019 at the Filoil Flying V Center in San Juan.
+The 2019 Premier Volleyball League (PVL) season was the third season of the Premier Volleyball League that started on May 26, 2019 at the Filoil Flying V Center in San Juan.

 All-Star game

 Alyssa Valdez and Myla Pablo headed the two teams, blue and red, respectively.
 The all-star game was staged to generate funds for the benefit of the Help Educate and Rear Orphans (Hero) Foundation.